Evaluation Criteria and Rubrics

 - To what extent did the game or app demonstrate computational thinking?

-- To what extent has the Portfolio been completed by the group or student?
+- To what extent has the Portfolio (Product, Reflection Video, and Design Brief) been completed by the group or student?

-- How well has the product and process been communicated through Portfolio?
+- How well has the product and process been communicated through the Design Brief and display?